We compare what's there to find the best deals for you.

-As an alternative to direct Las Vegas flights in 2016 or 2017, a road trip could involve taking a cheap flight to Los Angeles, driving up the scenic Interstate 15 and passing the iconic ‘Welcome to Fabulous Las Vegas’ sign.
+As an alternative to direct Las Vegas flights in 2018, a road trip could involve taking a cheap flight to Los Angeles, driving up the scenic Interstate 15 and passing the iconic ‘Welcome to Fabulous Las Vegas’ sign.

 Once you’ve landed, a host of car-hire companies are based at Los Angeles International inside the terminal buildings.
 The drive to Las Vegas takes around four hours, and can include a stop at Calico, an eerie ghost town.

 Las Vegas doesn’t have any Amtrak train connections, but there is a Greyhound station if you fancy giving the USA’s famous (and affordable) bus network a go.
 It’s located at 200 South Main St, opposite the longstanding Golden Nugget casino in Downtown Las Vegas.

 The US Visa Waiver Programme (VWP) allows most British passport holders to stay in the USA for up to 90 days without a visa.
 If you have an e-Passport, you’re eligible for visa-free travel to the USA (a symbol on the front of the passport shows you if it’s an e-Passport).
 If not, you’ll need to apply for a visa via the US embassy.